niyazbadar/days-of-code-streak/Day 13/info.md

 ## Implementation

-It can be used in websites to show the user the current date and time.
+It can be used in educational websites to help teach maths to children.